 That said, WordPress isn’t for everyone.
 The system encourages experimentation, often requiring a lot of legwork to get up and running.
 You’ll have a lot of flexibility, creating the site to fit the purpose you want while looking the way you want.
 That does, however, come at the cost of time.

 If you want a simpler route, a website builder is probably your best bet.
 You’ll use a simple drag and drop interface to build your site, usually starting with a designer theme.
 There isn’t much control, but the ease of use is far better.
-Check out our best website builders or our other website builder reviews for recommendations.
+Check out our best website builders for recommendations.

 For those of you that haven’t been scared off, get ready for the long haul.
 WordPress is an incredibly dense platform that’s as challenging as it is rewarding.
 This guide is meant to get you started on WordPress, so make sure to check out our other two guides for more advanced tutorials.